jroitgrund/craawler/README.md

 whatever order it was first found when making all the HTTP requests.

 * The `formatter` builds a nested structure from the crawler output starting from the root URL and uses jade to generate a static HTML report.
+It's only tested with a golden test.

 ## Lower-level tidbits